adlnet/xAPI-Spec/xAPI.md

 <a name="AppendixD"/>
 ## Appendix D: Example statements

-Example of a simple statement:
+Example of a simple statement (line breaks are for display purposes only):
 ```
 {
 	"id":"fd41c918-b88b-4b20-a0a5-a4c32391aaa0",